elastic/kibana/rfcs/text/0011_global_search.md

   - When using the public `find` API, results from provider registered from both server and public sides will be returned.
 - During a `find` call, the service will call all the registered result providers and collect their result observables.
   Every time a result provider emits some new results, the `globalSearch` service will:
-  - Consolidate/enhance them
-  - Merge them with the already present results
+  - process them to convert their url to the expected output format
-  - Sort and order the new aggregated results
+  - emit the processed results
-  - Emit this up to date list of results

 ### result provider registration